How To Budget for Inflation

 4. Reduce Spending on Food

-Your grocery budget is one of the areas hit hardest by inflation.
-The food index rose 7.9% from February 2021 to February 2022, the largest 12-month increase since 1981.
+Your grocery budget is one of the areas hit hardest by inflation, with the food index rising 9.5% from February 2022 to February 2023.
+This is an improvement from the peak in August 2022, when the price of food was up 11.4%, the highest year-over-year increase for at least 20 years.

 - Don't shop for groceries when you're hungry.